esheldon/xshear/README.md

 # The src_filter could be an awk command, etc.
 cat source_file | awk '($6 > 0.2)' | xshear config_file lens_file > output_file

+# xshear will output a list of source-lens pair IDs and weights if you pass an additional
+# filename to write this list to as a command line argument; use
+cat source_cat | xshear config_file lens_file pair_logfile > output_file
 ```

 Example Config Files